 Dr. G’s Low-Lectin Chili

-This chili is completely bean-free, but if you must have beans in your chili, I’ve got a trick: Add a cup of pine nuts to it!
+This is a completely bean-free, tomato-less chili, but if you must have beans in your chili, I’ve got a trick: Add a cup of pine nuts to it!
 Their taste and texture will be almost identical to beans.

 Ingredients (serves 6-8):

 - 2 pounds grass-fed beef, ground coarsely*

 - 3 cups low-sodium beef or chicken stock (preferably homemade from pasture-raised meats)

 - 1 cup red wine (something you’d drink)